-ESTING of analog and mixed-signal devices affects both the cost and quality of the devices.
-Engineers must understand both the advantages and pitfalls involved in any proposed techniques to improve the testing process.
-A comprehensive approach has been developed at the National Institute of Standards and Technology to optimize the tradeoffs in developing an efficient test method for analog and mixedsignal devices [1]-[4].
-These methods are applicable to devices ranging in complexity from a/d or d/a converters to complete multirange instruments [5].
-The approach is based on the development of a model that allows the prediction of a large number of test results from a much smaller number of tests.
+A comprehensive approach has been developed at the National Institute of Standards and Technology to optimize the tradeoffs in developing an efficient test method for analog and mixedsignal devices [1-4].
+These methods are applicable to devices ranging in complexity from a/d or d/a converters up to complete multirange instruments [5].
+The approach is based on the development of a model that allows the prediction of a large number of test measurements from a much smaller number of tests.
 This model must include all the significant parameters in the process that can affect the measurement results.
-The model is validated by comparing the full set of results that it predicts against a full set of actual measurements.
+The model is validated by comparing the full set of results that it predicts against a full set of measurements.
 This validation process is performed on a number of production devices.
 A model validated in this manner is adequate so long as the set of validation devices represents a wide range of process parameters and is thus typical of the other devices produced on the same production line.

-This test approach also includes an online method, i.e., one that can be used during production testing, to assess the adequacy of the model.
+This test approach also includes an online method to test the adequacy of the model.
 This method involves examination of the differences between the reduced set of measurements made and the predicted values for these measurements.
 These differences or residuals will increase if the production line changes so as to cause changes in the measurements that are not included in the model.
-Prediction intervals (defined in Section III) for the full set of predicted values can be constructed based on these residuals.
+Prediction intervals (defined in section III) for the full set of predicted values can be constructed based on these residuals.